meryanh/ECEN361/README.md

 This code may produce a very unstable and unsafe executable that has a good chance of crashing the system, especially if the webcam being used is not fully compatible with the Rasiberry Pi.

-Incompatible webcams, like the one currently being used in the final project, will often result in false-positive movement results as well as false-negative facial recognition.
+Incompatible webcams will often result in false-positive movement results as well as false-negative facial recognition.
 This problem can be fixed by using a better webcam.